 Recap: Georgetown University Application

-There are multiple parts of the Georgetown application, and it’s extremely important to know each major deadline in the application process.
-You’ll need to submit either SAT or ACT scores (although it's optional for this year), and it's highly recommended that you submit scores from three SAT Subject Tests as well.
+There are multiple parts of the Georgetown application, and it's extremely important to know each major deadline in the application process.
+You'll need to submit either SAT or ACT scores (although it's optional for this year), and it's highly recommended that you submit scores from three SAT Subject Tests as well.
 There are also two Georgetown essay prompts you'll need to complete.

 When applying to a school as competitive as Georgetown is, you really can't have many weak areas in your application.
 It's vital to go through each key area—including your grades, standardized test scores, letter of recommendation, essays, and extracurriculars—and try to make them as strong as possible to maximize your chances of getting accepted to Georgetown.

 Wondering what a good SAT score is?
 Learn how to set a goal score based on the schools you want to get into.

 Want to know how to make your extracurriculars stand out even more?
 Check out this guide to four amazing extracurricular activities and learn why they're so impressive to colleges.